The current Tack Sheets are available on the Irish Pony Club website.

 D Test > D+ Test > C Test > Road Safety > C+ Test > B Test > B+ Test > A Test

-For more information about Tests visit The Irish Pony Club Website Tests Page
+For more information about Tests visit The Irish Pony Club Website.

 You may see some of our members with attractive badges sewn onto the sleeves of their Pony Club sweatshirt.
 These are achievement badges and you can read a little bit about them below.
-If you want more information about working for an Achievement Badge, you should talk to Geraldine, the D.C.
+If you want more information about working for an Achievement Badge, you should talk to Sam, our D.C.

 BANDAGING & RUGS – To be able to put on stable bandages, a tail bandage, a rug and roller and a New Zealand rug.